Budibase/website/content/blog/updates/2024/wrapping-up-q2.md

 ## Up next in Q3 👀

-- A major update to Budibase DB
+- A major update to Budibase DB 👾 🎉
-- Preparing for Liftoff: Budibase 3.0, coming Q4 2024 👾 🎉